Connect with others who understand.

 What Is Carrier Screening for SMA?

-Carrier screening is a type of genetic testing to determine if someone carries a recessive genetic mutation.
-SMA and other recessive genetic disorders occur when a child inherits a mutated copy of the gene that causes the disease from each parent.
-For this reason, you would not know if you carry one mutated copy of the gene and one normal copy of the gene without genetic testing.
+Carrier testing is a type of genetic test.
+It shows if someone has a recessive genetic mutation, meaning they have genetic mutations for SMA, but they don’t have signs of the disease.
+SMA and other recessive genetic disorders happen when a child inherits a mutated copy of the disease-causing gene from each parent.
+There’s no way to know if you’re a carrier of the mutated gene without genetic testing.

-Genetic screening for SMA is routinely available to women planning to become pregnant or who are already pregnant.
-Screening is particularly recommended for men and women with a known family history of SMA.
+Genetic screening for SMA is available before and during pregnancy.
+Screening is recommended for anyone with a family history of SMA.

 Can SMA Be Diagnosed During Pregnancy?